mek4nr/django-smooth-perms/docs/description.rst

 Smooth Group
 ^^^^^^^^^^^^

-A group model is define with a friendly user admin, for add django native permission to a group (add, change, delete).
+It's a group model with a friendly user admin, to add django native permission to a group (add, change, delete).
-He is configure to have all model register in ``smooth_registry``.
+Smooth Group Model is set to have all model register in ``smooth_registry``.
 See `Registry <registry.html>`_ for more information.
 .. note:: SmoothGroup and User are natively in smooth_registry.